pinterb/ansible-bootstrap/README.md

 To get some idea of what I'm talking about, search for [First 5 Minutes on a Server with Ansible](https://www.google.com/webhp?source=search_app#q=First+5+Minutes+on+a+Server+(with+Ansible)&safe=active) for some background.

+The idea is that you can use this repo as part of your Vagrant spin up.
+Or standalone where this repo gets copied onto a remote server.
 ## Goals

 * Your configuration management is performed centrally by an Ansible control server.